Skip to main content

 Execution

-Turbo games run at 60 fps and the typical game loop should typically follow this pattern:
+Turbo games run at 60 fps and the typical game loop should follow this pattern:

 // 1.
 Load State